fbpx C. Michael Johnson | Insurance Coverage Defense Attorney

 Liability Coverage

-Mike represents primary, excess and umbrella insurers as well as municipality risk pool groups.
-He provides guidance in drafting manuscript policies, rescinding policies for fraud or misrepresentation, issuing reservation of rights on complex coverage cases, successfully bringing declaratory judgment actions on a vast array of coverage defenses, enforcing other insurance rights, defending bad faith actions against insurers and, where appropriate, prosecuting subrogation.
-Policies commonly involved include OCIP/CCIP Project Policies, Commercial General Liability Primary, Excess and Umbrella Policies, Occurrence and Claims Made Environmental Insurance Liability Policies, Professional Services E&O Policies, D&O Policies, Warehouse Legal Liability Policies, Motor Truck, Commercial Marine Liability Primary and Bumbershoot Policies, P&I Marine Liability Policies, Marine Terminal Operators Liability Policies and municipality risk pool coverage agreements.
+Mike represents primary, excess, and umbrella insurers as well as municipality risk pool groups.
+He provides guidance in drafting manuscript policies, rescinding policies for fraud or misrepresentation, issuing reservation of rights on complex coverage cases, successfully bringing declaratory judgment actions on a vast array of coverage defenses, enforcing other insurance rights, defending bad faith actions against insurers, and, where appropriate, prosecuting subrogation.

 Case Examples:

-• Construction liability: Negligence of contractors, subcontractors, engineers and architects in construction projects (either under insured coverage or OCIP/CCIP programs) in Alabama, Alaska, Arizona, California, Connecticut, Florida, Georgia, Hawaii, Illinois, Nevada, New York and Texas; owner and GC liability for multiple homicides by construction workers in Louisiana; defective construction of hospital in Hawaii; defective installation of pipe system under Mississippi river; defective installation of self-monitoring power transmission lines in northeast states; property damage, deaths and bodily injuries from power plant explosion in Connecticut;
+• Construction Liability: Negligence of contractors, subcontractors, engineers and architects in construction projects (either under insured coverage or OCIP/CCIP programs) in Alabama, Alaska, Arizona, California, Connecticut, Florida, Georgia, Hawaii, Illinois, Nevada, New York, and Texas; owner and GC liability for multiple homicides by construction workers in Louisiana; defective construction of hospital in Hawaii; defective installation of pipe system under Mississippi river; defective installation of self-monitoring power transmission lines in northeast states; property damage, deaths and bodily injuries from power plant explosion in Connecticut.

-• Environmental: Pollution liability from pipeline releases in Georgia and Alabama; chemical plant explosions in Georgia; liability for asbestos, Chinese drywall, perchloroethylene, battery waste and other hazardous waste in Alabama, Florida and Georgia;
+• Environmental: Pollution liability from pipeline releases in Georgia and Alabama; chemical plant explosions in Georgia; liability for asbestos, Chinese drywall, perchloroethylene, battery waste and other hazardous waste in Alabama, Florida, and Georgia.

 • Industrial Accidents: Death and serious bodily injury throughout Southeast from industrial operations, manufacturing, smelting plants, excavations, loads falling during hoisting operations, fires and explosions on oil drilling platforms in Gulf.